 British Pugwash is co-hosting with University of Nottingham Physics Department a mini-conference about ethical issues in science, technology, engineering and mathematics (STEM).

 The conference is open to all ages and disciplines.
-A draft agenda is below (timings are PROVISIONAL!):
+A draft agenda is below.

 Wed 23rd October, UoN